cloudability/metrics-agent/README.md

 #### 1.24 and below

-Kubernetes versions 1.24 and below are supported by the metrics agent on GCP and Azure cloud services.
+Kubernetes versions 1.24 and below are supported by the metrics agent on GCP, Amazon EKS cloud services and Azure cloud services.

-#### 1.23 and below

-Kubernetes versions 1.23 and below are supported by the metrics agent on AWS cloud services

 #### Architectures